 The Division for Multilingual and Cultural Education offers Japanese classes as below for our students and researchers.

-“Japanese Classes Guidebook” Spring semester 2021 (PDF full size) ←download here!
+“Japanese Classes Guidebook” Fall semester 2021 (in English)

 Japanese Language Classes